Finance for properties that are not ‘Turnkey’

 Type of purchase

-There are funding options for custom build homes, but normally you will be expected to have higher reserves of cash available.
+There are finance options for custom build homes, but normally you will be expected to have higher reserves of cash available.
 This section will look at the options available to you based on the type of purchase, and the cash deposits required for each.

 Self-build properties are those where an individual buys a plot, upon which they arrange for a bespoke home to be built.
 They can be involved as much or as little as they want in the actual build, but have overall design approval.
 Mortgages for such properties are usually contingent on staging points for release of funds, therefore you may need a large cash flow to manage bills before any mortgages funds are released to you.